Learn Italian with Larry

 Latest Blog Posts

-In this video, it is a Zoom session with my Italian meetup group in Tampa Bay, where we try to guess Italian or Neapolitan proverbs or sayings.
+In this video, it is the second Zoom session with my Italian meetup group in the Tampa area, where we try to guess Italian or Neapolitan saying or proverb.

 At first, we pronounce the proverb, and then we try to take a guess at what it may mean in English.

-Many Italian proverbs have the same meaning in English, and many of them you need to interpret based on the context of the wording.
+Many Italian and Neapolitan proverbs have the same meaning in English, and many of them you need to interpret based on the context of the wording.

 About Your Professore